PatchSalts/agname/README.md

                         directories to include (supports expansion, globbing) -e EXCLUDE, --exclude EXCLUDE
-                        directories to exclude (supports expansion, globbing) -d, --dry-run         do not rename any files, just show the new name
+                        directories to exclude (supports expansion, globbing) -p PROCESSOR, --processor PROCESSOR
+                        which processor to use (e.g. "upper", "lower") -d, --dry-run         do not rename any files, just show the new name

 This process may be destructive; please backup your files if they are important.